Simrannnnnnnnnnnn/Linear_Algebra_for_Data_Science/README.md

 ## Introduction
 Linear algebra provides the framework for understanding and manipulating multidimensional data and relationships using Algebraic operations.
 It is essential for working with high dimensional data, enabling powerful algorithms in machine learning.

+### Overview
+Linear Algebra provides tools to model and solve systems of linear equations, perform transformations and analyze multidimensional data.
+It represents and process data in a structured form such as arrays, vectors, matrix or tensors.

+### Why Linear Algebra in Data Science
+- We use Linear Algebra in Data Science to represent data as vector, matrices for easier computation.
+- We use Matrices in Image Processing.
+- Linear Algebra is used in various Machine Learning Algorithms.